eldridgerdev/med-scrapers/README.md

 ## TODO

 - [ ] Retry if AI JSON is bad
+- [ ] more course sites
+- [ ] rename scrapemedbridge, it's not actually scraping anymore
 - [ ] Check that category IDS correctly match the courses
 - [ ] Organize and clean
 - [ ] .gitignore json files